Helicoplacus

 Helicoplacus (often misspelled Helioplacus) is the earliest well-studied fossil echinoderm.
 Fossil plates are known from several regions.
 Complete specimens were found in Lower Cambrian strata of the White Mountains of California.

 The animal was a cigar-shaped creature up to 7 cm long that stood upright on one end.
 Unlike more typical echinoderms such as sea stars, Helicoplacus does not have fivefold symmetry.
 Instead, there is a spiral food groove on the outside along which food was moved to a mouth that is thought to be on the side.
 The respiratory system appears to be primitive.
 Although the animal does not look like a typical echinoderm, the plates are composed of the characteristic calcareous plates known as stereom that are common to all echinoderms.
 The ambulacrum is similar to that of the Edrioasteroidea; as a result, Helicoplacus may belong to Pelmatozoa.

 Other contemporaneous echinoderms are known to have existed from their dissociated plates, but other than a few possible edrioasteroids, Helicoplacus is the earliest echinoderm that is well enough preserved to analyze its characteristics.
-One much earlier form called Arkarua has been hypothesized to be an ancestral echinoderm because of its fivefold symmetry.
-But Arkarua appears to lack both stereoms and a mouth.
+One much earlier form called Arkarua has been hypothesized to be an ancestral echinoderm because of its fivefold symmetry, though it appears to lack stereoms and a mouth.